-Upsert is an interesting and powerful SQL statement not supported on all database managers.
-In this article we will cover a technique to emulate the upsert statement with other regular SQL statements in PostgreSQL.
-You can apply this technique in other database engines too.
+Upsert is an exciting and powerful SQL statement not supported on all database managers.
+In this article, we will cover a technique to emulate the upsert statement with other regular SQL statements in PostgreSQL.
+You can apply this technique to other database engines too.

 The UPSERT statement

-The upsert statement is used when we have two tables.
-One is the destination table, where we will do updates or inserts (hence the name upsert) and the other table is the source table, where the information to be inserted or updated is stored.
+We use “UPSERT” statement when we have two tables.
+One is the destination table, where we will do updates or inserts (hence the name UPSERT), and the other table is the source table, where the information to be inserted or updated is stored.
 Let’s see an example.

 employee_news table (source)